goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 NOTES TO SELF

 - Add a note for hardware, not in the scope of this blog but should not be ignored [DONE]
-- Quick note about benchmark, Not hear to explain these but these are the major ones that are used mostly.
+- Quick note about benchmark, Not hear to explain these but these are the major ones that are used mostly.[DONE]
-- Under each paper, add the image of the paper with the name of the authors as well as the abstract
+- Under each paper, add the image of the paper with the name of the authors as well as the abstract[DONE]
 - Train a hand drawn sketch LORA in flux dev for images
-- Add a reference section in the end which redirects to the papers, Like latex reference and stuff.
+- Add a reference section in the end which redirects to the papers, Like latex reference and stuff.[DONE]

-[TOP MEME, MOnkey to man evolution yearwise and leave the man with no model (to signify no AGI yet)] [Add tree from this paper to clarify that it was not a linear evolution but a tree wise, much like real theory of evolution https://arxiv.org/pdf/2304.13712]

 [add prerequisites section, summary section, skip to section]